019257306/Basics-of-microprocessor-technology/README.md

-This are some exercises from "Basics of microprocessor technology" course written in a51 language.
+There are some exercises from "Basics of microprocessor technology" course written in a51 language.